AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Guilty: Guilty means you have committed the offense and will pay your ticket before it’s due.

 • No contest: No content isn’t an admission of guilt, but it means you are agreeing with the facts of the case.
 The court will determine your guilt or innocence based on these facts.
-Note that in almost every instance of a no-contest plea, the result is a guilty finding.
-However, you have the chance to add any facts to the record that you feel explain your circumstances or should lessen your sentence.
+Note the result is a guilty finding in almost every instance of a no-contest plea.
+However, you have the chance to add any facts to the record that you feel explain your circumstances or should lessen your sentence.7

 Take a Driving Course

-In certain cities, like Columbus, you can take a defensive driving course and have the speeding ticket removed from your record completely so it won’t increase your insurance premium.
-You’ll have to pay only the court costs, and your driving record will remain points-free.5
+In certain cities, like Columbus, you can take a defensive driving course and have the speeding ticket removed from your record entirely so it won’t increase your insurance premium.
+You’ll only have to pay only the court costs, and your driving record will remain points-free.8

 Pay the Fine

-If you’re entering a guilty plea, pay your fine either online at https://www.ohioticketpayments.com/ or in person at your local police department or BMV (Bureau of Motor Vehicles) location.
+If you’re entering a guilty plea, pay your fine either online or in person at your local police department or BMV (Bureau of Motor Vehicles) location.

 Appeal the Fine